Alfresco/docs-alfresco/microsoft-outlook/latest/admin/index.md

 ---
-title: Administration of the Outlook Integration
+title: Administer Outlook Integration
 ---

+This section contains information related to administration of the Outlook Integration.

 ## Using SAML SSO with Outlook Integration {#usingsaml}